45deg/gz2zip/README.md

 GZIP stores `ISIZE` modulo `2^32`, so files larger than 4 GiB need an explicit `known_uncompressed_size` (`-s` in CLI) if exact size metadata is required.

+## Limitation: concatenated GZIP members

+Concatenated GZIP streams are valid (for example: `cat a.gz b.gz > joined.gz`),
+but this project currently does **not** support that multi-member format correctly.
+Use single-member `.gz` input files.

 ## Development